scaryrawr/i3ipcpp/README.md

 i3ipc::connection  conn;
 ```

-The connection will be established automaticly.
+The connection will be established automatically.

 ### Event handling